SyncfusionExamples/xamarin.forms-listview-inside-scrollview/README.md

-# Loading listview inside scrollview
+# Loading Xamarin.Forms ListView inside ScrollView

 When the `SfListView` is loaded inside the `ScrollView` with the height of total items, scrolling will not occur in the SfListView only when [AllowSwiping](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~AllowSwiping.html) is set to `true`.
 The SfListView does not pass touch to the parent ScrollView in UWP, because swiping is handled in it.